 Power Chord Shape #2

-The next power chord shape builds off of the first one.
+The next power chord shape is the A5 chord.
+It builds off of the first one.

 You’re going to start at the same place but add an additional finger.